chookmook29/guessing_game/README.md

 ## UX

 When creating this project I was greatly influenced by Clarissa Peterson's [Learning Responsive Web Design](http://shop.oreilly.com/product/0636920029199.do).
 Some methods (e.g. start with the design for the smallest screen size, use "rem" units, minification) were directly taken from her book.
 I wanted to make the project mobile-first and responsive.
 There were several break points used and most of the functionality was set up using the default layout for devices with a width of max 575 pixels.
 It was designed with simplicity in mind, meant to be easy to navigate and give user simple information to process.
 It's a casual entertainment for casual gamers hence its trivial look.
+Because it's such a low difficulty and there is certain educational aspect in the game, it should be appropriate for children.
 I've tried to keep it close to modern trends in apps design.
 My goal was to create a user-friendly web application and I wanted to make it obvious, how to use available functionalities.

 ### Users Stories:

 To make things easier, I've created User Stories.
-Here are some examples:
+Here are examples:
 - As a user, I want to able create a game using unique username.
 - As a user, I want to check if I've chosen correct letter.
 - As a user, I want to check my score.